wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/enhance-participation-meetings.md

 > [!NOTE]
 >
 > Immersive reader is available in Edge, Outlook, Microsoft 365, and Teams.
-This is not a plug in or add-on, but is built right into the applications.
-Immersive Reader was developed to help those with dyslexia and dysgraphia, can be used by anyone who wants to make reading on their device easer.
+This is not a plugin or add-on but is built right into the applications.
+Immersive Reader was developed to help those with dyslexia and dysgraphia, can be used by anyone who wants to make reading on their device easier.
 Some of the key features are:
 >
 > - Allowing users to have content read aloud
 > - Changing text size and background color